apache/calcite/site/_docs/reference.md

 If the sub-query returns no rows, the value is NULL; if it returns more than one row, it is an error.

-IN, EXISTS and scalar sub-queries can occur in any place where an expression can occur (such as the SELECT clause, WHERE clause, ON clause of a JOIN, or as an argument to an aggregate function).
+IN, EXISTS, UNIQUE and scalar sub-queries can occur in any place where an expression can occur (such as the SELECT clause, WHERE clause, ON clause of a JOIN, or as an argument to an aggregate function).

-An IN, EXISTS or scalar sub-query may be correlated; that is, it may refer to tables in the FROM clause of an enclosing query.
+An IN, EXISTS, UNIQUE or scalar sub-query may be correlated; that is, it may refer to tables in the FROM clause of an enclosing query.

 *selectWithoutFrom* is equivalent to VALUES,